 Beeson Divinity School (first reference) or divinity school (second and subsequent references), but never just “Beeson”

-Orlean Bullard Beeson School of Education and Professional Studies or education school (second and subsequent references)
+Orlean Bullard Beeson School of Education or education school (second and subsequent references)

 Cumberland School of Law (first reference) or law school (second and subsequent references), but never just “Cumberland”